-Main shortcomings regard victims of trafficking.
-Despite the adoption of a National Plan against Trafficking for Sexual Exploitation, 98 and of a Protocol on Measures Concerning Victims of Trafficking, 99 aiming at coordinating the action of all involved actors for guaranteeing protection to the victims, several obstacles still exist regarding this issue.
+Major shortcomings regard victims of trafficking.
+Despite the adoption of a National Plan against Trafficking of Women and Girls for the purpose of Sexual Exploitation, and of a Framework Protocol on Protection of Victims of Human Trafficking, aiming at coordinating the action of all involved actors for guaranteeing protection to the victims, several obstacles still exist regarding this issue.
 In fact, not only is their early identification as victims of trafficking very difficult, but they also face huge obstacles to being identified as persons in need of international protection.
 This fact is highlighted by the low number of identified victims of trafficking who have been granted refugee status in Spain.
-The first accepted asylum claim was in 2009.
+The first successful asylum claim on trafficking grounds was reported in 2009.